buildpacks/spec/platform.md

 - MUST only contain numbers, letters, and the characters `.`, `/`, and `-`.
 - SHOULD use reverse domain name notation to avoid name collisions.

+### Stack Validation

+During analysis, the stack properties of the new image MUST be compared to the stack properties of the previous image.
+If any of the following are true, the analysis MUST fail:
+* A mixin listed on the previous image does not exist on the new run-image
+* The operating system of the previous image does not matches the new run-image
+* The architecture of the previous image does not matches the new run-image

+During detection, the stack properties of the build image MUST be compared to the stack properties of the run-image.
+If any of the following are true, the analysis MUST fail:
+* The stack ID of the build-image does not matches the run-image
+* The operating system of the build-image does not matches the run-image
+* The architecture of the build-image does not matches the run-image

 ### Build Image

 The platform MUST ensure that: